Single UNIX Specification: Non-registered Unix-like systems

 Developers and vendors of Unix-like operating systems such as Linux, FreeBSD, and MINIX typically do not certify their distributions and do not install full POSIX utilities by default.

-For Linux, pax command is usually not installed; furthermore, pax command packages available for Linux often lack pax file format support required by POSIX.
+For Linux, the pax command is usually not installed; furthermore, the pax command packages available for Linux often lack the pax file format support required by POSIX.
 Sometimes, SUS compliance can be improved by installing additional packages, but very few Linux systems can be configured to be completely conformant.
 The Linux Standard Base was formed in 2001 as an attempt to standardize the internal structures of Linux-based systems for increased compatibility.
 It is based on the POSIX specifications, the Single UNIX Specification, and other open standards, and also extends them in several areas; but there are some conflicts between the LSB and the POSIX standards.
 Few Linux distributions actually go through certification as LSB compliant.

 Darwin, the open source subset of macOS, has behavior that can be set to comply with UNIX 03.
+Darwin uses a 4.4BSD-derived pax command, which lacks multibyte support for filenames.

 FreeBSD previously had a "C99 and POSIX Conformance Project" which aimed for compliance with a subset of the Single UNIX Specification, and documentation where there were differences.
-FreeBSD pax command does not support pax file format and thereby fails POSIX.1-2001.
+The FreeBSD pax command, derived from 4.4BSD, does not fully support the pax file format. pax and ustar in-archive format use the same with slightly different defaults (5120 block size vs 10240 block size); however, FreeBSD's pax lacks the extended PAX headers used for extended character set support.
 FreeBSD man pages sometimes indicate deviations from POSIX and thus SUS in their STANDARDS sections.

 OpenBSD man pages sometimes indicate deviations from POSIX and thus SUS in their STANDARDS sections.

-MINIX pax command does not support pax file format and thereby fails POSIX.1-2001.
+MINIX pax command does not support the pax file format and thereby fails POSIX.1-2001.